Get your EIN in as fast as 7 business days. Apply now for $49

 Example: EIN 84-1234567 Breakdown

-For example, in the EIN 84-1234567, the prefix "84" indicates the EIN was issued through the IRS online application system.
+In the EIN 84-1234567, the prefix "84" indicates the EIN was issued through the IRS online application system.
 The remaining "1234567" is the sequential number assigned to that entity.
 The hyphen after the second digit is always present in the formatted version and is required on most IRS forms and business documents.

 What Do the First Two Digits of an EIN Tell You?